Best free books for Kindle: 18 classics to read for free

 The most famous of all of Thomas Mann's works is a novella in which a 50-year old man pursues a 14-year-old boy.
 It's a book about homosexual passion, and while it contains some autobiographical inspiration, Mann was in his 30s when the book was published.

-- These are the coolest books of all time - you need to read these.
+- These are the coolest books of all time that everyone must read.